nmstreethran/ml-elec-model/docs/data-extraction.rst

     Actual total load (including losses without stored energy) = Net generation – Exports + Imports – Absorbed energy

 For these calculations, the net generation is preferred.
 However, gross generation may be used if it is available with the better precision.
-The TSOs responsible for each area decide whether to use gross or net generation, but they are required to keep their choice consistent per bidding zone.
+The :term:`TSO`\s responsible for each area decide whether to use gross or net generation, but they are required to keep their choice consistent per bidding zone.
 Absorbed energy is also provided as separate information with the aggregated generation output of the hydro pumped storage.
-The physical flow on the tie line is measured as agreed by neighbouring TSOs or bidding zones, where applicable.
-This dataset is published on ENTSO-E TP no later than one hour after the end of the operating period.
+The physical flow on the tie line is measured as agreed by neighbouring :term:`TSO`\s or bidding zones, where applicable.
+This dataset is published on :term:`ENTSO-E TP`\  no later than one hour after the end of the operating period.

 Day-ahead market prices data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The day-ahead prices are published for each bidding zone at every market time unit, in the relevant currency per MWh.
 It is published no later than an hour after gate closure.
 In case of implicit allocation, the gate closure time is interpreted as the output time of the matching algorithms.
-The data is primarily owned and provided to the ENTSO-E TP by power exchanges or TSOs.
+The data is primarily owned and provided to the :term:`ENTSO-E TP`\  by power exchanges or :term:`TSO`\s.
 This dataset is available at hourly resolution.

 Meteorological data
 -------------------